 Here's what I tried…

 Bonnie had already demolished several 'indestructible' dog toys that friends recommended, so I cast the net wider.
-I spent hours reading articles and forums for toys and chew recommendations (like some of the longest lasting dog chews).
+I spent hours reading articles and forums for toys and chew recommendations (like some of the long lasting dog chews).
 Every day a parcel arrived with a new teething toy that Bonnie blindly ignored.
 I quickly learned that cocker spaniels are not only intelligent but strong-willed!
 I tried lick mats, food puzzles she solved within a few minutes, and plenty of play and fresh air.
 Nothing seemed to work.

 One day at the local park, I met another spaniel owner who had a puppy a few months older than Bonnie.
 I asked how she'd dealt with teething because I was being driven to distraction.
 She asked if I had tried carrots.
 At that point, I hadn't.
 After some initial digestive issues, Bonnie had been on such a strict diet that I hadn't even considered adding vegetables to the mix.
 The vet confirmed that carrots shouldn't cause any issues, so I bought a bag to try.